You’ll know I’ve just returned home from hiking the 51-mile Coleridge Way.

 You know the drill: plasters, antiseptic wipes, dressing, microporous tape, paracetamol.
 At times your walk may be quite remote and you’ll be so pleased you packed it when the blisters appear or malicious fingers of gorse scissor at your skin.

 Your mood and energy levels can dip quickly through hunger or thirst.
-Even if you don’t feel either (a lot of the time I didn’t) then try to eat/drink a little and often because – honestly? – hiking is horrible when you feel like shit.
+Even if you don’t feel either (a lot of the time I didn’t) then try to eat/drink a little and often because – honestly? – hiking is horrible when you feel terrible.
 Flapjacks, fruit and nut bars, bananas and water are all good.

 Look, listen, feel